hasan-umanitoba/hasan-umanitoba.github.io/README.md

 Markdown editors are tools to convert text to HTML and allow developers and technical writers to design documents easily.
 I used Microsoft's [Visual Studio Code](https://code.visualstudio.com/docs/languages/markdown) to format the resume because it comes with various extensions which support shortcuts, style checking, and markdown linting.
 A list of other editors is provided in [Additional Resources](https://github.com/hasan-umanitoba/hasan-umanitoba.github.io/#more-resources).

 ### Formatting the resume
-I used markdown as a lightweight markup language because I found it easier to learn, read and convert to visually appealing resume.
-It's also a new standard for text that will be published online.
-By providing content for simple static sites, it works well with learning management systems and large content management systems.
-Andrew Etter also describes in their book that it has the cleanest syntax and markdown flavor such as 'GitHub Flavored Markdown' is a popular choice for simple web-based help systems.
-Using Github's flavored markdown language I formatted my resume to properly my resume into multiple sections such as :
+I used markdown as a lightweight markup language because I found it easier to learn, read and convert to a visually appealing resume.
+It's also a new standard for the text that will be published online.
+Providing content for simple static sites works well with learning management systems and large content management systems.
+Andrew Etter also describes in their book that it has the cleanest syntax and markdown flavor, such as 'GitHub Flavored Markdown' is a popular choice for simple web-based help systems.
+Using Github's flavored markdown language, I formatted my resume into multiple sections such as :
 * Personal Information
 * Education
 * Technical Skills